pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/dataSource.md

 ---
 ---
 ##### shortDescription
-Binds the widget to data.
+Binds the UI component to data.

 ---
 If you use DevExtreme ASP.NET MVC Controls, refer to the <a href="https://docs.devexpress.com/AspNetCore/400575/devextreme-based-controls/concepts/bind-controls-to-data" target="_blank">Bind Controls to Data</a> article.